Do You Have Any of These Mosquito Sources?

 Talk to your neighbors and make mosquito source reduction a part of your weekly routine.
 Together we can keep a healthier San Gabriel Valley.

-Unfortunately, in 2011 our staff identified a thriving population of Aedes albopictus in the city of El Monte.
-The mosquito was able to find suitable micro-habitats in flower pots, planters, and watered vegetation surrounding people’s homes.
+In 2011 our staff identified a thriving population of Aedes albopictus (one type of Aedes mosquito) in the city of El Monte.
+The mosquito was able to use stagnant water in flower pots, planters, and watered vegetation surrounding people’s homes.
 In subsequent years, Aedes aegypti and Aedes notoscriptus were also identified in the Los Angeles area.

 Reports started coming in of localized infestations up and down the entire state of California.
 The statewide infestation of invasive Aedes is due to multiple introductions from shipments of goods contaminated with eggs, as well people moving with plants and containers contaminated with eggs.